Madewell and Parks Project's new sustainable collab helps to preserve national parks - CNN Underscored

 Much-loved clothing brand Madewell is teaming up with a pretty special collaborator for its next collection in honor of Earth Month: Parks Project.
-It’s no secret that the U.S. National Parks need a little extra TLC, and this launch gives back to the parks with gear that pays a stylish homage to them (this is Madewell, after all).
+It’s no secret that the US National Parks need a little extra TLC, and this launch gives back to the parks with gear that pays a stylish homage to them (this is Madewell, after all).

-While you know Madewell as you’re go-to for wardrobe essentials, you might not be as familiar with Parks Project’s work to protect and preserve parklands by educating, advocating, volunteering and funding critical projects in parks — so with this sustainably made collection, you get cool new duds and help a park out at the same time.
+While you know Madewell as your go-to for wardrobe essentials, you might not be as familiar with Parks Project’s work to protect and preserve parklands by educating, advocating, volunteering and funding critical projects in parks — so with this sustainably made collection, you get cool new duds and help a park out at the same time.
 In fact, Parks Project has contributed over $1,300,000 to help fund vital projects in parks to date.

-For this line, the brands teamed up to highlight a few of their favorite national parks, including Joshua Tree, Yosemite and Zion, with tees, a hoodie, ahat and more, all that have all been imbued with Madewell’s cool tonal vibes.
+For this line, the brands teamed up to highlight a few of their favorite national parks, including Joshua Tree, Yosemite and Zion, with tees, a hoodie, a hat and more, all of which have been imbued with Madewell’s cool tonal vibes.
 Not to mention, every purchase from the collection comes with a “Leave It Better” Cleanup Pack (made from biodegradable materials, of course) so you can do your part to preserve nature when you head out on your next adventure.

 Check out the items from the unisex collaboration and from Parks Project’s own line, now available in stores and online at Madewell, below: